Argentine literature: Dirty War

 The 1970s were a dark period for intellectual creation in Argentina.
 The epoch is characterised by the exile (Juan Gelman, Antonio Di Benedetto) or death (Roberto Santoro, Haroldo Conti, and Rodolfo Walsh) of major writers.
 The remaining literary journalists, like Liliana Heker, veiled their opinions in their work.
 Some journalists (Rodolfo Walsh), poets (Agustín Tavitián and Antonio Aliberti), fiction writers (Osvaldo Soriano, Fernando Sorrentino), and essayists (Ricardo Herrera, María Rosa Lojo) stood out among the vicissitudes and renewed the field of ethical and aesthetic ideas.

 Current

 The 1990s are marked by reunion among survivors of different generations, in an intellectual coalition for the review of values and texts relevant to Argentina as the country faced the end of the century.
-Some examples are Alan Pauls, Guillermo Saccomanno, Mario Areca, Aníbal Cristobo, Ernesto de Sanctis, Marco Denevi, Edgar Brau, etc. In the XXI century some of the more notable authors are writers like Claudia Piñero, Mariana Enriquez, Alberto Laiseca, César Aira and Hernán Casciari.
+Some examples are Alan Pauls, Guillermo Saccomanno, Mario Areca, Aníbal Cristobo, Ernesto de Sanctis, Marco Denevi, Edgar Brau, etc. In the 21. century some of the more notable authors are writers like Claudia Piñero, Mariana Enriquez, Alberto Laiseca, César Aira and Hernán Casciari.

+Literature by region

+Literature from the provinces of the interior is as old and prolific as that of Buenos Aires, with the difference that provincial writers, due to their limited access to major publishing houses and mass media, are much less well known than metropolitan writers.